| Basic methodThe database that this tool accesses contains information

 a rank for the chambers is derived from all the barristers

 in this data set that are linked to that chambers.
+Because some pupils (first/second/third six) are included

 in this data set the results reflect the academic profiles